 - How do you strengthen a culture that needs fixing?

 I know that my parents and my school helped shape my understanding of culture.
 There was an element of trust which held our community together.
 As the youngest brother of three, I gathered that culture was a mixture of what my parents said and did compared and contrasted with what my brothers said and did in response.
-Crossing boundaries and setting them up again, and, most importantly, maintaining a space for there to be learning about why those little moments of infractions and building were important, were also essential to my upbringing.
-For that, I believe that great culture comes from clearly articulating where your understanding of great culture comes from.
+Crossing boundaries and setting them up again, and, most importantly, maintaining a space for there to be learning about why those little moments of infractions or rebellion or togetherness were important.
+They were also essential to my upbringing.

 As for school, I was always a good student, but not the best student; however, I used what I didn’t know and how my grades compared to others as motivation to succeed and get better.
 That only took me so far; as I got older, I needed to learn that in order for me to appreciate learning, I needed to get better for my own sake.
 English classes became an opportunity for me to learn that better than other disciplines because in English class, there was nuance, there were words that permit me to say what I wanted to say as best as possible.
 Finally, when I came to Creative Writing, and especially poetry, the experimentation with sound, imagery, and format granted a passport into a world of design.
 The English-speaking and English-writing worlds combined to give me passport into shades of meaning.
 I found that I favored implicitness over explicitness any way possible.